- Categories:

 World Information Society Day FAQs

-What is the role of Telecommunication?
+What is the economic impact of the digital divide?

 How to Observe World Information Society Day